transcom/mymove-docs/docs/adrs/0073-database-exports.md

 ## Background

 As part of the Advana Data Warehouse Integration effort, MilMove infrastructure must support exporting data from the MilMove database to an S3 bucket owned by Advana.
 This ADR concerns the methods with which the data is pulled from the database and exported to an S3 bucket to be shared with Advana.
-This ADR does not aim to completely address data transformation or anything more precise than exporting the entire MilMove database, but such concerns may be taken in consideration when choosing an outcome that may or may not be more conducive to future reworks.
+This ADR does not aim to completely address data transformation or  require anything more precise than exporting the entire MilMove database, but such concerns may be taken in consideration when choosing an outcome that may or may not be more conducive to future reworks.

 ### Fits into our current tech stack